 Ryan T. Miller (PhD, Carnegie Mellon University) is an assistant professor in the TESL program.
-His research focuses on second language reading and writing.
+His research focuses on second language (L2) reading and writing.
 Within L2 reading, he investigates how reading and reading sub-skills (e.g., morphological awareness, phonological awareness, lexical inferencing ability) developed in a first language can support reading in a second language.
-Within L2 writing, he researches development of disciplinary genre knowledge using the framework of Systemic Functional Linguistics.
-His publications have appeared in the International Review of Applied Linguistics, TESOL Journal, Journal of Second Language Writing, Linguistics and Education, and English for Specific Purposes as well as a number of edited volumes.
-He is currently chair of the Second Language Writing Interest Section in TESOL International Association.
+Within L2 writing, he researches development of disciplinary genre knowledge using the tools of Systemic Functional Linguistics.
+His publications have appeared in the International Review of Applied Linguistics, TESOL Journal, Journal of Second Language Writing, Linguistics and Education, English for Specific Purposes, and Urban Education as well as a number of edited volumes.
+He is past chair of the Second Language Writing Interest Section in TESOL International Association.

 - Miller, R.T., & Pessoa, S. (2017).
 Integrating writing at an American branch campus in Qatar: Challenges, adaptations, & recommendations.
 In L. Arnold, A. Nebel, and L. Ronesi (Eds.).
 Emerging writing research from the Middle East-North Africa region (International Exchanges on the Study of Writing Series) (pp.175-200).
 Fort Collins, CO: WAC Clearinghouse/Univ.
 Press of Colorado.

 - Miller, R.T., & Pessoa, S. (2016).
 Role and genre expectations in undergraduate case analysis in information systems.
 English for Specific Purposes, 44, 43-56. doi:10.1016/j.esp.2016.06.003